-- 26. The SRB objects, in the Revised Confirmatory Decision and in this joined appeal proceedings, that access to the full text of the Resolution Decision is prevented by several exceptions of Regulation 1049/2001 and that: (a) certain elements of Article 4.4.1 and 4.4.2 of the Resolution Decision, if disclosed, would compromise the internal methodology used by the SRB for the preparation for resolution and for resolution and this may give rise to unfounded speculations about the way in which the SRB might conduct future assessments, unduly influencing the behaviour of credit institutions; (b) the SRB is bound by confidentiality obligations under Union Law and this pertains in particular to certain elements in Article 4.4.; (c) several parts of the Resolution Decision could not be disclosed because the ECB, as the originator of the information, has objected to their disclosure (recitals 24(h), 25, 26(c) and (d), 43 and Article 2.1.) and the SRB quotes at length the specific arguments used by the ECB to justify its position. - 27.
+- 23. The Appellant requests disclosure of the full text of the Resolution Decision, considering insufficient the additional disclosures made by the SRB on 2 February 2018 through a new redacted version granting access to several additional parts of the Resolution Decision.
+The Appellant claims that the Board's refusal to grant access to the full text of the Resolution Decision is not justified under the exceptions of Regulation 1049/2001 and is not rightly substantiated by the Board. - 24.
+The SRB objects, in the Revised Confirmatory Decision and in this appeal proceeding, that access to the full text of the Resolution Decision is prevented by several exceptions of Regulation 1049/2001 and that: (a) certain elements of Article 4.4.1 and 4.4.2 of the Resolution Decision, if disclosed, would compromise the internal methodology used by the SRB for the preparation for resolution and for resolution and this may give rise to unfounded speculations about the way in which the SRB might conduct future assessments, unduly influencing the behaviour of credit institutions; (b) the SRB is bound by confidentiality obligations under Union Law and this pertains in particular to certain elements in Article 4.4.; (c) several parts of the Resolution Decision could not be disclosed because the ECB, as the originator of the information, has objected to their disclosure (recitals 24(h), 25, 26(c) and (d), 43 and Article 2.1.) and the SRB quotes at length the specific arguments used by the ECB to justify its position. - 25.
 The Appeal Panel notes that in its decisions in cases 38 to 43/17 it stated that, once a partial disclosure is made, in the specific assessment of the relevant parts which should not be disclosed under the relevant exceptions provided for by Regulation 1049/2001, the Board maintains a margin of discretion (see to this effect judgment 4 June 2015, Versorgungswerk der Zahnärtzekammer Schleswig-Holstein v.
 European Central Bank, T-376/13, EU:T:2015:361, paragraph 55), provided that the following principles are respected: (i) exceptions to public access are to be interpreted narrowly, (ii) Article 4 of the Public Access Decision must be interpreted in conformity with Regulation 1049/2001 and cannot create broader exceptions to the disclosure obligation than what provided for in Article 4 of Regulation 1049/2001, and (iii) refusal to disclose must be supported by a specific finding that the disclosure of such part of the document would actually undermine a protected interest in a credible scenario and must be substantiated in such a way, so to enable interested parties to challenge the correctness of those reasons and courts to conduct their review (see on this point again judgment 4 June 2015, Versorgungswerk der Zahnärtzekammer Schleswig-Holstein v.
 European Central Bank, T-376/13, EU:T:2015:361, paragraph 55).
 Moreover, the protection of commercial interests may justify the redaction of specific items of information or of parts of a documents, but hardly a full denial of access.